yds12/tarsila/issues.md

 22. Preview window gets too big and cannot be closed or resized
 23. Add tooltips to everything [ENH]
 24. Use default mouse pointer out of canvas
+25. Preview animation not affected by layer's alpha